RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/Analysis__Covariance_8cpp.md

   namespace ColliderBit {
     using namespace std;

+      /// bjf> Experimental!
+But already useful for helping me convert the key
+      /// numbers from these analyses to Python for the p-value calculuations.
+      /// This is a dumb place to define this, but there is no cpp file for
-      void AnalysisData::pythonize_me() const
+      /// AnalysisData and I can't be bothered making one. void AnalysisData::pythonize_me() const
       {
           static std::set<std::string> done; // Only want this printed out once for each analysis